wp-plugins/video-youtube-lightbox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 You can add your favorites Youtube videos in a playlist and display it in a responsive lightbox with a single click.
-Compatible test from 4.1.7 to 4.2.4 Versions.

 == Description ==

 You can add your favorites Youtube videos in a playlist and display it in a responsive lightbox with a single click.
-Compatible test from 4.1.7 to 4.2.4 Versions.

 Major features in Video Youtube Lightbox include: